MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/new-authentication-apis.md

 description: Describes the Embedding SDK APIs that are available for SAML and OIDC authentication.
 ---

 To simplify the SAML and OIDC login workflow, we expose 2 new APIs `microstrategy.auth.samlLogin(serverUrl)` and `microstrategy.auth.oidcLogin(serverUrl)`.
+You can see the examples in the [playground](https://microstrategy.github.io/playground/?example=g28).

 The details of these 2 APIs are as below:

 ### `microstrategy.auth.samlLogin(serverUrl)`